nkcheung95/BRS-Seq-R/README.md

 See sample folder for sample data

-Files must have only 2 columns, RRI in seconds, and SBP in mmHg. **COLUMNS MUST BE LABELLED RRI AND SBP**.
+Files must have these 2 columns, RRI in seconds, and SBP in mmHg. **COLUMNS MUST BE LABELLED RRI AND SBP**.
 Naming is important as the program requires the columns to be exact matches – check for spaces at the end of column names.

 RRI and SBP data can be pulled using beat by beat identification in labchart and copied from the datapad.
 Minimum 5 minutes of data is recommended for adequate sequence count.
 # <a name="_toc140223749"></a>**Folder Preparation:**